WebAssembly/component-model/design/mvp/WIT.md

 implicit `self` parameter) and must return a value.
 Setters take exactly one parameter (besides the implicit `self` parameter) and must not return a value unless that value is of type `result<_, error?>`.
 Every setter must have a corresponding getter with the same name and same static-ness.
-To simplify validation, the getter must be defined before the setter.

 For example, the following resource definitions: